Rau'shee Warren: Amateur career

-At the 1st AIBA American 2004 Olympic Qualifying Tournament in 2004, at the age of 17, he upset Rayonta Whitfield and Diego Hurtado and international competitors Raúl Castañeda (Mexico), and Miguel Miranda (Venezuela) to qualify as the U.S. boxing team's 106-pound light flyweight representative at the 2004 Athens Olympics.
+At the 1st AIBA American 2004 Olympic Qualifying Tournament in 2004, at the age of 17, he upset Rayonta Whitfield, Diego Hurtado, and international competitors Raúl Castañeda (Mexico) and Miguel Miranda (Venezuela) to qualify as the U.S. boxing team's 106-pound light flyweight representative at the 2004 Athens Olympics.
 He was both the youngest boxer in the games and the youngest US male in all sports.
 He was eliminated by the favored Zou Shiming of China in the first round.

 He moved up to flyweight soon after and in 2005 and 2006 became US champion.
-At the 2005 World Amateur Boxing Championships in Mianyang he avenged a previous loss to European champion Georgy Balakshin before losing to the Korean surprise winner Lee Ok-Sung and having to settle for bronze.
+At the 2005 World Amateur Boxing Championships in Mianyang, he avenged a previous loss to European champion Georgy Balakshin before losing to the Korean surprise winner Lee Ok-Sung and having to settle for bronze.

-In 2006 Light middleweight Akima Stocks and Warren were named USA Boxing's 2006 Athletes of the Year.
-That year he also moved up to fight as a bantamweight, and lost to highly regarded Cuban Guillermo Rigondeaux in November.
+In 2006, light middleweight Akima Stocks and Warren were named USA Boxing's 2006 Athletes of the Year.
+That year, he also moved up to fight as a bantamweight and lost to highly regarded Cuban Guillermo Rigondeaux in November.

-In 2007 he returned to the flyweight ranks and repeated as US champion.
+In 2007, he returned to the flyweight ranks and repeated as US champion.

-At the 2007 World Amateur Boxing Championships in Chicago he defeated European Champion Georgy Balakshin in a rematch and Samir Mammadov to reach the finals.
-In the finals he defeated Thai Somjit Jongjohor.
+At the 2007 World Amateur Boxing Championships in Chicago, he defeated European Champion Georgy Balakshin in a rematch and Samir Mammadov to reach the finals.
+In the finals, he defeated Thai Somjit Jongjohor.

-In 2008 he became the first American boxer in more than 30 years to compete at two Olympic Games, accomplishing something not done since Davey Lee Armstrong in 1972 and 1976.
+In 2008, he became the first American boxer in more than 30 years to compete at two Olympic Games, accomplishing something not done since Davey Lee Armstrong in 1972 and 1976.

 At the 2008 Beijing Olympics, Warren lost in the first round, again to Lee Ok-Sung, in a controversial decision given that he assumed that he had won on points.

 He remained in the amateur ranks and ascended to the bantamweight division again at the US Nationals 2009 where he controversially lost his semifinal 19:19 (countback loss) to eventual champion Jesus Magdaleno.

-While competing for the Los Angeles Matadors in the World Series of Boxing, Warren secured a Bronze in the US nationals in 2009, gold in 2010, and in 2011 a bronze at the Worlds.
+While competing for the Los Angeles Matadors in the World Series of Boxing, Warren secured a Bronze in the US nationals in 2009 and gold in 2010.
 A gold medal in the 2011 individual competition (they also compete for team titles) at the WSB secured champions in 5 WSB weight classes the first Olympic slots, so participation in WSB saw Warren's first near miss at qualifying (only top 2 ranked boxers after team competition selected for individual title fight).
-Warren won the 2011 US Olympic Trials and came home with the Bronze after the 2011 AIBA World Championships, securing his place in a 3rd Olympics, unprecedented for an American boxer, at only 25 years old.
+Warren won the 2011 US Olympic Trials and came home with the Bronze after the 2011 World Championships, securing his place in a third Olympics, unprecedented for an American boxer, at only 25 years old.

-On August 3, 2012 at the London Olympics, Rau'shee Warren failed to get past the first round of the brackets yet again for the third time of his amateur career losing to Nordine Oubaali of France in a close decision of 19-18.
+On August 3, 2012 at the London Olympics, Rau'shee Warren failed to get past the first round of the brackets yet again for the third time of his amateur career, losing to Nordine Oubaali of France in a close decision of 19-18.